 Movie lover?
-Tryi growing some popcorn on your small farm.
+Trying to grow popcorn on your small farm?

 If you grow other corn on your small farm, be careful if you decide to grow popcorn.
 Corn pollen is easily carried by wind and insects, so for optimal results when growing popcorn, it’s essential to isolate the popcorn patch by about 300 feet.
 This separation helps prevent cross-pollination with other corn varieties, especially if growing sweet corn nearby, as it can lead to unexpected cob variations.